 We would not exist today if only the male body were built for it.
 For this, women, in particular, have had to survive food shortages.

 However, hormonal and genetic differences exist between men and women, playing a role in intermittent fasting.

 However, the fact that intermittent fasting is fundamentally unsuitable for women is a myth.

 Accordingly, a randomized clinical trial in humans did not find different health effects of intermittent fasting for women and men.
 In this study, the researchers examined (Trepanowski et al. 20174):

 - Insulin levels

 - Blood lipid levels

-These are essential health markers in terms of disease prevention and sustainable weight loss.
+These are essential health markers for disease prevention and sustainable weight loss.

-Intermittent fasting has numerous health benefits that have already been proven in many places through studies.
+Intermittent fasting has numerous health benefits proven in many places through studies.

 In addition, it affects your life through practical benefits that you may not yet know.
-Below I have summarized the top 10 benefits of 16/8 intermittent fasting for you.
+Below I have summarized the top 10 benefits of 16/8 intermittent fasting.